quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 > **RFC Editor's Note:**  Please remove this section prior to
 > publication of a final version of this document.

+## since draft-ietf-quic-load-balancers-16

+- added a config ID bit (now there are 3).

 ## since draft-ietf-quic-load-balancers-15